US travel bans are now over. Well, mostly.

 In some cities, you’ll need to carry proof of vaccination for indoor activities, and in some cities, etiquette (or law) will state that you need to wear a mask in certain indoor settings.
 This really varies widely by state and region.

 Provided someone is comfortable carrying proof of vaccination around, and perhaps bringing a mask in their pocket, not much else has changed.
-The food is still wowing in every sense of the word, shops still have crazy Black Friday deals coming up and many concert venues are once again buzzing with full capacity crowds.
+The food is still wowing in every sense of the word, shops and bargains are worth a trip and many concert venues are once again buzzing with full capacity crowds.

 Even professional sports is largely back with 100% capacity crowds.
 It’s totally worth coming to the US just to catch a game, for some!
 If you’re headed to a National Park or outdoor area, it’s hard to think of anything that’s changed.